+356-2033-01-78

 Application processing

-After the Eligibility test, the Minister responsible for matters related to Malta citizenship approves or rejects the application.
+Once the Eligibility Test is completed, the Minister responsible for Malta’s citizenship matters approves or rejects the application.

 1 or 3 years after getting a residency